JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 [^auto-deps-threading]: At least, that's all there is to it in
     single-threaded code.
 This becomes quite a bit more tricky if we're in a multithreaded environment.

-[^prod-config]: If we were to turn this into a production-ready library,
-    we might want to provide a way to disable this check so it can helpfully catch bugs in development but not cost us anything in the shipped product.

 [^identity-equality]: We use `===` equality, but it might make sense
     to use